steven851007/ios-lead-essentials-image-comments-challenge-public/README.md

 1) Fork the latest version of this repository.
 Here's <a href="https://guides.github.com/activities/forking" target="_blank">how forking works</a>.

-2) Open the `EssentialApp/EssentialApp.xcworkspace` on Xcode 12.5.
+2) Open the `EssentialApp/EssentialApp.xcworkspace` on Xcode 13.0.

-	- Older Xcode versions are not supported.
+	- Other Xcode versions are not supported.

-	- Challenges submitted with branches other than `xcode12_5` will be rejected.
+	- Challenges submitted with branches other than `xcode13_0` will be rejected.

-	- ⚠️ Important: ***Different simulators may generate slightly different snapshots (even if they look the same!).*** So you must run the snapshot tests using the exact same simulator used to take the snapshots:

-		- iPhone 12 - iOS 14.5

 	- Do not change the indentation in the project.